 Gaskets in particular were coated heavily with asbestos.
-Gaskets were used in the aircraft carriers’ feed pumps, condensate pumps, and in tube sheet exchangers.
-In addition, asbestos was used on vessel floor tiles, casing panels, boilers, insulation, piping, in laundry rooms, in work rags, panels and more.
+Gaskets were used in the aircraft carriers’ feed pumps, condensate pumps, and tubesheet exchangers.

-Asbestos was the chosen mineral in aircraft carriers due to its ability withstand heat and fire while vessels were out to sea.
-Fires aboard war vessels were common in the past, and the military saw asbestos as not only a strong way to prevent more fires from occurring, but also an affordable and easy option, as asbestos manufacturers created asbestos-containing in abundance and a relatively low price.
+The military saw asbestos as not only a strong way to prevent more fires from occurring but also an affordable and easy option; asbestos manufacturers created asbestos-containing in abundance at a relatively low price.

 Additional Help and Resources

-Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 For additional assistance, contact us at 800-793-4540.